ToolGrid — Product & Engineering

 Some images are large.
 The tool scales very big images down so it can work quickly.
 The color you pick is taken from the pixel (or a small area if you turn on averaging) on the canvas that is shown.
 That way the result matches what you see.

 Developers need exact colors from a mockup or comp.
-They use the picker to get the hex value for CSS or a design token.
+They use the picker to get hex code from image for CSS or a design token.
 They copy the value and paste it into code.
-The multiple formats help when a different system expects RGB or HSL.
+The multiple formats help when a different system expects RGB or HSL, and the tool is handy when you need to convert picked colors between hex, RGB, HSL, and CMYK without opening another app.
 For adjacent tasks, picking colors addresses a complementary step.

 Anyone building a palette from a photo uses Extract Colors.
 They upload the image, run extraction, and get a set of dominant colors.
 They click the swatches they like to set them as picked and copy the hex or RGB.
 Recent Picks helps them switch between several candidates.